Regulation of science: Animal welfare

 The Animal Welfare Act of 1966 sets standards of treatment of animals in research experiments.
 It requires all research facilities to register with the USDA and allows officials to conduct unannounced facility inspections.
 The Health Research Extension Act of 1985 requires that all research facilities using animals establish Institutional Animal Care and Use Committees (IACUCs) to evaluate twice a year the institutions' activities involving animals.
 The IACUCs report to the NIH Office of Laboratory Animal Welfare annually.

 Research misconduct

 The Health Research Extension Act of 1985 led to the establishment of the Office of Research Integrity (ORI) within the Department of Health and Human Services.
 ORI is responsible for reviewing research misconduct allegations and developing policies to improve the responsible conduct of research.

 Commercialization

 Two divisions of the Food and Drug Administration (FDA) are in charge of monitoring the production and sale of drugs.
-The Center for Drug Evaluation and Research (CDER) is responsible for reviewing new drug applications and requires clinical trials as proof of effectiveness.
-The Center for Biologics Evaluation and Research (CBER) is responsible for implementing federal regulations of biopharmaceuticals such as vaccines, blood components, gene therapies, etc. They approve new drugs on the basis of safety and effectiveness, and issue licenses, which allow companies to market their products.
+The Center for Drug Evaluation and Research is responsible for reviewing new drug applications and requires clinical trials as proof of effectiveness.
+The Center for Biologics Evaluation and Research is responsible for implementing federal regulations of biopharmaceuticals such as vaccines, blood components, gene therapies, etc. They approve new drugs on the basis of safety and effectiveness, and issue licenses, which allow companies to market their products.